-Audit and Compliance Subcommittee: provides advice to the Board on risks relating to audit, financial reporting, financial and business risk management, corporate management frameworks and certain compliance matters.
+• Audit and Compliance Committee: Provides advice on risks relating to audit, financial reporting, financial and business risk management, corporate management frameworks and certain compliance matters.

-Portfolio Risk Subcommittee: provides advice to the Board on risks pertaining to the Company’s energy trading activities (including credit risk management), treasury functions, trading operations and corporate and strategic activities.
+• Portfolio Risk Committee: Provides advice on risks pertaining to the Company’s energy trading activities (including credit risk management), treasury functions, trading operations and corporate and strategic activities.

-Safety, Operations and Environment Risk Sub-committee: provides advice to the Board on risks pertaining to the operations of the generation, hydraulic and communication assets of the Company, workplace health and safety and environmental practices, including water release obligations.
+• Safety, Operations and Environment Risk Committee: Provides advice on risks pertaining to the operations of the generation, hydraulic and communication assets of the Company, workplace health and safety and environmental practices, including water release obligations.

-People and Culture Sub-committee: provides advice to the Board on risks and responsibilities in respect of the Company’s human resources.
-In particular, the Committee will advise the Board on the remuneration and performance measurement policy, organisational development practices, succession planning and the remuneration of the Chief Executive Officer.
+• People and Culture Committee: Provides advice on risks pertaining to the Company’s human resources.
+This includes remuneration and performance measurement policy, organisational development practices, succession planning and the remuneration of the Chief Executive Officer.